johnjackoleary/cfi-commonplace-book/lesson-plans/private/Non-Towered Airport Operations.md

 **Required Homework:** None

 **Recommended Homework:**
-- [ ] Chair fly entry to non-towered airport from several directions and various winds
+- [ ] Chair fly entry to non-towered airport from several directions and various wind

 *Return to [[~ Lesson Plan Outline|Table of Contents]]^*